-With the inroads of materialism, both of Communist and Capitalist brands traditional and proper regard for the Buddhist way of life has been declining, and if the youth in whose hands lies the future destiny of their country or world are getting away from it, they are not solely to blame.
-In fact, their teachers and mentors, as also their parents and teachers, must be prepared to make an honest claim to a share, a lion's share perhaps, if they fail in their bounden duty to train them in the path of knowledge, that is, the Middle Path between the Annihilation-belief and the Eternity-belief.
+With the inroads of materialism, both of Capitalist and Communist brands, the traditional and proper regard for the Buddhist way of life has been declining, and if the youth in whose hands lies the future destiny of their country or world are getting away from it, they are not solely to blame.
+In fact, their teachers and mentors, as also their parents and teachers, must be prepared to make an honest ciaim to a share, a lion's share perhaps, if they fail in their bounden duty to train them in the path of knowledge, that is, the Middle Path between the Annihilation-belief and the Eternity-belief.